altmeta-org/reposition/README.md

 # Installation

 This (will be) an npm package.
 So, the standard `npm install` or `yarn add` invocations should apply.
-TODO: update this section when I publish.
+TODO(#16): update this section when I publish.
 # Usage

 WARNING: This package is currently under development and I'm not sure I love